easy-graph/Easy-Graph/README.md

 - **Support for more flexible dynamic hypergraph visualization.** Users can define dynamic hypergraphs and visualize the structure of the hypergraph at each timestamp.
 - **Support for more efficient hypergraph computation and hypergraph learning.** Adoption of suitable storage structure and caching strategy for different metrics/hypergraph neural networks.

-If you need more details, please see our [documentation](https://easy-graph.github.io/) of the latest version.
+For more details, please refer to our [documentation](https://easy-graph.github.io/) page.

 # News